allenmonkey970/IntelexVsCuda/README.md

 ## Overview
 This project aims to benchmark and compare the performance of different machine learning models using Intel's scikit-learn-intellex and NVIDIA's CUDA-accelerated XGBoost across various datasets.
-The goal is to determine which optimization provides better performance for specific machine learning tasks for my college research.
+The goal is to determine which optimization provides better performance for specific machine learning algorithms for my college research.
 ### Setup
 **Install the required dependencies**: